A united bleeding disorders community of Pakistan

 This newly united approach led to concrete outputs including building the capacity of the patient organisation’s members, sharing better practices across the regions, defining a clear strategy for every sub-group and leading activities that strengthened haemophilia care across the country.

-“Through NNHF Pakistan 6 project, we’ve come a long way and now we’re better equipped to carry out our role as community activists,” says Faizan Baig, project beneficiary.
+“Through NNHF Pakistan 6 project, we’ve come a long way and now we’re better equipped to carry out our role as community activists,” says Faizan Baig, project coordinator.

 Advocacy with government is the next step in further advancing hemophilia care in Pakistan.
 The work done under the fifth and sixth NNHF projects in Pakistan has provided a great momentum to the ongoing work and has also made the leadership further capable enough to successfully carry-out this task.
 The project has made us to get to the point where we are in dialogue with the government health authorities and are negotiating with them.
 They are also showing interest to work for hemophilia in Pakistan now.